― Chuck Tatum (Chuck Tatum), Friday, 12 March 2004 19:22 (nineteen years ago) link

 this was the part I preferred, tbh

-― satisfying punishment for that thing he said about lesbians (Shakey Mo Collier), Thursday, 25 August 2011 15:53 (nine years ago) link
+― satisfying punishment for that thing he said about lesbians (Shakey Mo Collier), Thursday, 25 August 2011 15:53 (twelve years ago) link

 This review actually guarantees I'll be making my purchase of issue #8 (and soon - like after work) a priority.